Pattern Rigidity and the Hilbert-Smith Conjecture: Preliminaries

 {\bf Propositions \ref{td} and \ref{pt} } Let $G$ be a hyperbolic group and $H$ an infinite quasiconvex subgroup of infinite index in $G$.
 Then \\ a) any group of pattern-preserving quasi-isometries is totally disconnected and contains no topologically infinitely divisible elements. \\ b) If $G$ is a Poincare duality group, the group $QI(G)$ of quasi-isometries cannot contain arbitrarily small torsion elements.

-We obtain stronger results under the assumption that $G$ is a Poincare duality group (e.g. the fundamental group of a closed negatively curved manifold) with mild restrictions on the visual metric on its boundary.\\ {\bf Theorems \ref{weakrig}, \ref{strongrig} and \ref{toprig}} Let $G$ be a hyperbolic Poincare duality group and $H$ an infinite quasiconvex subgroup of infinite index in $G$.
-Suppose further that for some visual metric on $\partial G$, $dim_H(\partial G) < dim_t(\partial G) +2$, where $dim_H$ and $dim_t$ denote Hausdorff and topological dimension respectively.\\ a) If $Q_u$ is a group of pattern-preserving uniform quasi-isometries (or more generally any locally compact group of pattern-preserving quasi-isometries) containing $G$, then $G$ is of finite index in $Q_u$. \\ b) If further, $H$ is a codimension one filling subgroup, and $Q$ is any group of (not necessarily uniform) pattern-preserving quasi-isometries containing $G$, then $G$ is of finite index in $Q$. \\ c) {\bf Topological Pattern Rigidity} Under the assumptions of (b), let $L$ be the limit set of $H$ and $\LL$ be the collection of translates of $L$ under $G$.
+We obtain stronger results under the assumption that $G$ is a Poincare duality group (e.g. the fundamental group of a closed negatively curved manifold) with some restrictions on the visual metric on its boundary.
+(We refer the reader to the first paragraph of Section \ref{codimone} for the notion of codimension one filling subgroups.)\\ {\bf Theorems \ref{weakrig}, \ref{strongrig} and \ref{toprig}} Let $G$ be a hyperbolic Poincare duality group and $H$ an infinite quasiconvex subgroup of infinite index in $G$.
+Suppose further that for some visual metric on $\partial G$, $dim_{haus}(\partial G) < dim_t(\partial G) +2$, where $dim_{haus}$ and $dim_t$ denote Hausdorff and topological dimension respectively.
+Equivalently suppose that $ACD( \partial G) < dim_t + 2$ where $ACD(\partial G)$ denotes the Ahlfors regular conformal dimension of $\partial G$.\\ a) If $Q_u$ is a group of pattern-preserving uniform quasi-isometries (or more generally any locally compact group of pattern-preserving quasi-isometries) containing $G$, then $G$ is of finite index in $Q_u$. \\ b) If further, $H$ is a codimension one filling subgroup, and $Q$ is any group of (not necessarily uniform) pattern-preserving quasi-isometries containing $G$, then $G$ is of finite index in $Q$. \\ c) {\bf Topological Pattern Rigidity} Under the assumptions of (b), let $L$ be the limit set of $H$ and $\LL$ be the collection of translates of $L$ under $G$.
 Let $Q$ be any pattern-preserving group of homeomorphisms of $\partial G$ preserving $\LL$ and containing $G$.
 Then the index of $G$ in $Q$ is finite.

 Theorem \ref{toprig} is a generalization of a Theorem of Casson-Bleiler \cite{CB} and Kapovich-Kleiner \cite{kap-kl-lowd} to all dimensions.
 Casson-Bleiler \cite{CB} and Kapovich-Kleiner \cite{kap-kl-lowd} proved Theorem \ref{toprig} for $G$ the fundamental group of a surface and $H$ an infinite cyclic subgroup corresponding to a filling curve.